CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 The Company intends to use every reasonable effort to prevent the occurrence of conduct not in compliance with the Code and to halt any such conduct that may occur as soon as reasonably possible after its discovery.
-Subject to applicable law and agreements, Team Members who violate applicable laws, rules or regulations, this Code or other Company policies and procedures may be subject to disciplinary action, up to and including discharge.
+Subject to applicable law and agreements, anyone who violates applicable laws, rules or regulations, this Code or other Company policies and procedures may be subject to disciplinary action, up to and including discharge.

 7.3 Waivers of the Code

-Any waiver of this Code for executive officers, directors, or members of the Board of Directors may be made only by the Board of Directors as a whole or the Audit Committee of the Board, and must be promptly disclosed to the extent required by law or regulation.
+Any waiver of this Code for executive officers, directors, or members of the Board of Directors may be made only by the Board of Directors as a whole or the Audit Committee of the Board and must be promptly disclosed to the extent required by law or regulation.
 Any waiver granted by the Audit Committee of the Board must be reported to the Board of Directors as a whole.
-Any waiver of the Code for any other Team Member must be obtained in writing from the Compliance Officer or the General Counsel.
-All such waivers shall be reported to the Corporate Compliance Committee.
+Any waiver of the Code for any other person must be obtained in writing from the Compliance Officer or the General Counsel.
+All such waivers must be reported to the Corporate Compliance Committee on a Quarterly basis.

 7.4 No Rights Created

 This Code is a statement of the fundamental principles and key policies and procedures that govern the conduct of the Company's business.
-It is not intended to and does not create any rights in any Team Member, client, supplier, competitor, stockholder or any other person or entity.
+It is not intended to and does not create any rights for you, our clients, suppliers, competitors, stockholders or any other person.